Optimal Quantum Thermometry with Coarse-grained Measurements: Many-body lattice models

-where we used the fact that $\mathcal{F} = \beta^4 \mu^2$.
-The result is expressed solely in terms of the shifted bin position $\tilde{b}$; therefore, the minimization procedure is independent of $\langle H \rangle$ or $\mu$.
-In fact, as one may readily verify, the function in Eq.~\eqref{C_gaussian_b_tilde} is maximized at $\tilde{b} = 0$.
-That is, the bin should be placed symmetrically, at $b = \langle H \rangle$.
-The corresponding maximum, in turn, is
+The result is expressed solely in terms of the shifted bin position $\tilde{b}$; therefore, the minimization procedure is independent of $\av{H}$ or $\mu$.
+In fact, as one may readily verify, the function in Eq.~\eqref{C_gaussian_b} is maximized at $\tilde{b} = 0$.
+That is, the bin should be placed symmetrically, at $b = \av{H}$.
+The corresponding maximum is